isomerpages/pa-bukitcanberra/_volunteer-programmes/Nurturing Our Children/KidsREAD Club Programme.md

 	<tr>
 		<td>
 			<b>Programme Description:</b><br>
-			   KidsREAD is a nationwide reading programme by the National Library Board (NLB) to promote the love of reading among young Singaporeans aged between 4 to 8 years old.
-KidsREAD participants will enjoy fun and interactive story time, Science, Technology, Engineering, Art and Mathematics (STEAM) activities to spark their imagination and creativity. <br>
+			   KidsREAD is a nationwide reading programme by the National Library Board (NLB) to promote the love of reading among young Singaporeans aged between 4 to 8.
+KidsREAD participants will enjoy fun and interactive story time.
+They will be introduced to Science, Technology, Engineering, Art and Mathematics (STEAM) activities to spark their imagination and creativity. <br>
 			<br>We are looking for volunteers to read and conduct activities for children once a week.
 		</td>
 	</tr>